-There is also any other type of joints which is actually derived from the 5 basic types of joints that are rarely mentioned in any textbook.
-Joint configuration is an important matter and highly essential on determining whether the welded joint can withstand the load that’s imposed on it, putting aside weld integrity factor.
+There is also any other type of joint that is actually derived from the 5 basic types of joints that are rarely mentioned in any textbook.
+The joint configuration is an important matter and highly essential in determining whether the welded joint can withstand the load that’s imposed on it, putting aside the weld integrity factor.

 Thus extensive knowledge about how to configure a proper welding joint can tremendously help the engineering process so that it can minimize any potential failure of the weld joint.
-This article will try to break down all things that we know about welding joint.
+This article will try to break down all things that we know about the welding joint.

 TERMS IN WELDING JOINT

 Before we talk about different welding joints we should understand the anatomy of a single joint.
 Figure 2 above should tell you the parts of a single joint (groove welded and fillet welded) that you need to know.
 While there are other variations of joint, the element that made a joint doesn’t vary that much.
-Several things that you should note for yourself when you’re welding or inspect a joint are its angle, its groove shape, its root, and its weld size.
+Several things that you should note for yourself when you’re welding or inspecting a joint are its angle, its groove shape, its root, and its weld size.

 In fillet weld, the measurement is only based on the perpendicularity of the joint configuration while in butt weld the measurement can be done on each bevel or just the groove angle.
-Different measuring method may be needed when dealing with different groove shape.
-The earlier method is best when being used to measure the angle in bevel or V-shape groove, however, it doesn’t work for U or J-shape groove.
-For the later, the element measured is not the angle of the groove but instead the fillet radius of the groove.
+Different measuring methods may be needed when dealing with different groove shapes.
+The earlier method is best when being used to measure the angle in bevel or V-shape grooves, however, it doesn’t work for U or J-shape grooves.
+For the latter, the element measured is not the angle of the groove but instead the fillet radius of the groove.

 This type of joint is the most commonly used welding joint.
 It’s relatively easy to prepare and there are many variations that can be applied to manipulate the desired result.
 Those variations include the shape of the groove, the width of the gap, layer variation, and any other process.
 Basically, both metal in this joint is configured to align on the same plane and the side of each base metal will be joined by welding.